 In 2017 we began a three-day Sisterhood leadership retreat, equipping women with the tools to advance in their careers.
 The course is intended to both support and create changemakers by providing perspectives, skills and networking connections and this year we had 13 participants from NGOs.

 We have also established a 700 sq. feet on-site leadership training centre at kalrayan hill in salem district.
 This centre can provide technical and entrepreneurship skill training for 2000 women and youth and aid the establishment of self-employed individuals or group enterprises.

 English is a vital skill when creating new opportunities and gaining choices.

-Not only are the girls given financial assistance of 5000 rupees, but they are also provided with 100 Hrs of training programmes to equip them for education and further study and a residential camp.
-Through the foundation, there are currently about 118 college girls being supported.
+Not only are the girls given financial assistance, but they are also provided with monthly training programs which cover topics like: leadership, finance, entrepreneurship and politics.
+In the academic year 2018-2019, we supported 121 college girls.
 Our work with them will continue until they finish college.

 ‘The International Foundation for Crime Prevention and Victim Care’

 PCVC is a not-for-profit that began its work in 2001 and provides both emergency support and long-term rehabilitative support to women and children affected by domestic and inter-personal violence.
 The foundation ensures a survivor-centric approach, so that the women drive the process.
-As well as comprehensive burn care and psychological support, the centre is also responsible for prevention programs educating students about healthy relationships and stopping sexual harassment in the workplace or public spaces.
+The centre also runs prevention programs educating students about healthy relationships and stopping sexual harassment.

 Since 2017, Sisterhood Foundation has been providing help to a small girls’ orphanage in Chennai which currently hosts 27 girls aged from 3 to 15.